Dhanush

-Venkatesh Prabhu Kasthuri Raja (born 28 July 1983), known professionally as Dhanush, is an Indian actor, producer, director, lyricist and playback singer who predominantly works in Tamil cinema.
-Having starred in 46 films over his career, his accolades include four National Film Awards (two as actor and two as producer), 14 SIIMA Awards, nine Vijay Awards, seven Filmfare Awards South, five Vikatan Awards, five Edison Awards and a Filmfare Award.
-He has been included in the Forbes India Celebrity 100 list six times, which is based on the earnings of Indian celebrities.
+Venkatesh Prabhu Kasthuri Raja (born 28 July 1983), known professionally as Dhanush, is an Indian actor, filmmaker, lyricist and playback singer who primarily works in Tamil cinema, besides a few Hindi and Telugu films.
+Having starred in 50 films over his career, his accolades include four National Film Awards (two as actor and two as producer), fourteen SIIMA Awards, eight Filmfare Awards South and a Filmfare Award.
+One of the highest paid actors in Tamil cinema, he has been included in the Forbes India Celebrity 100 list six times.

 Dhanush's first film was Thulluvadho Ilamai, a 2002 coming-of-age film directed by his father, Kasthuri Raja.
 He achieved further success in Polladhavan (2007) and Yaaradi Nee Mohini (2008), both of which were critically acclaimed and commercially successful.
 His role as a rooster fight jockey in Aadukalam (2010) won him the National Film Award for Best Actor and the Filmfare Award for Best Actor – Tamil.
-He continued success with films including Maryan (2013), Velaiilla Pattadhari (2014), Anegan (2015), Kodi (2016), Vadachennai (2018), Asuran (2019), Thiruchitrambalam (2022) and Vaathi (2023).
-Vadachennai emerged as the highest-grossing A-rated Tamil film of all time, while Thiruchitrambalam and Vaathi entered the 100 Crore Club within a month of their release.
-During the 2010s, he also starred in the action films Maari (2015), Maari 2 (2018), and Velaiilla Pattadhari 2 (2017).
+He continued success with films, including Maryan (2013), Velaiilla Pattadhari (2014), Anegan (2015), Maari (2015), Kodi (2016), Vada Chennai (2018), Asuran (2019), Thiruchitrambalam (2022), Vaathi (2023) and Raayan (2024), the lattermost of which emerged as his highest-grossing release.

 In 2011, Dhanush's popular song "Why This Kolaveri Di" from the romantic psychological thriller film 3 (2012) became the first Indian music video to cross 100 million views on YouTube.
-He made his Bollywood debut with Aanand L. Rai's Raanjhanaa (2013).
+He made his Hindi film debut with Aanand L. Rai's Raanjhanaa (2013).
 His performance as an obsessive one-sided lover in the film won him the Filmfare Award for Best Male Debut in addition to a nomination for the Filmfare Award for Best Actor.
-Dhanush produces films through his production company, Wunderbar Films, and he made his directorial debut with Pa Paandi (2017).
+Dhanush produces films through his production company, Wunderbar Films, and made his directorial debut with Pa Paandi (2017).
 His song "Rowdy Baby" from Maari 2 became one of the most-viewed Indian songs of all time.
-It is the only South Indian video song to reach 1 billion views on YouTube.
+It is the first South Indian video song to reach one billion views on YouTube.
 Dhanush won his second National Film Award for Best Actor for Asuran (2019).

-Early and personal life
+Early life

-Dhanush was born as Venkatesh Prabhu Kasthuri Raja on 28 July 1983 to a Tamil film director and producer, Kasthuri Raja, and mother, Vijayalakshmi, in Madras, Tamil Nadu.
-Initially he wished to go to a school of hotel management and become a chef.
-However his brother, director Selvaraghavan, pressured him to become an actor.
+Dhanush was born as Venkatesh Prabhu Kasthuri Raja on 28 July 1983 to Tamil film director and producer, Kasthuri Raja, and his wife, Vijayalakshmi, in Madras, Tamil Nadu.
+Initially he wished to study Hotel Management and become a chef.
+However his elder brother, film director Selvaraghavan, pressured him to become an actor.
+Dhanush also has two sisters named Vimalageetha and Karthiga Karthik.

-Dhanush married Aishwarya, Rajinikanth's eldest daughter on 18 November 2004.
-They have two sons, Yatra and Linga, who were born in 2006 and 2010 respectively.
-The couple announced their separation on 17 January 2022.

-He is an ardent devotee of Lord Shiva and gave his two sons Shaivite names.
-Dhanush is a vegetarian.